Have you ever had a pair of pants you hate to iron?

-This happens because of something that took place at the beginning when the pants were made and the pattern pieces were cut.
-The pattern pieces weren’t lined up correctly with the grain of the fabric.
+This happens because of something that took place at the beginning of the process when the pants were made.

 This annoying twisting and rippling doesn’t just happen with clothes.
-It can happen in all kinds of projects including purses, pillowcases, and quilts just to name a few.
+It can happen in all kinds of sewing projects.

 What’s squaring up fabric?